 “Both Desisa and Regassa had bad luck,” Makke concluded, “but five days later, and I am still confused how the men’s race unfolded.
 It was one of the most disastrous races I have ever seen.
 They didn’t give respect to a champion like Meb, but eight or nine guys just didn’t show up… I blame Kimetto and Desisa.
 They were the heavyweights in the field.
 If either one of them would have gone after Meb, everyone would have gone.”

 There is history to apply here, as well.
 In New York City 1986 the alpha-male in the field was Boston champion and course record setter Rob De Castella of Australia.
-In that New York everyone kept eye-balling Deek waiting for him to go.
+That year in New York everyone kept eye-balling Deek waiting for him to go.
 Somewhere along the way Italy’s Gianni Poli opened a gap that nobody covered.
-By the time they realized Deek in New York wasn’t the same guy as Deek in Boston, race over!
+By the time they realized Deek wasn’t the same guy he had been Deek in Boston, race over!
 Big smile Poli!
 Deek in second 37-seconds back.

 Twenty years later it happened again.
 The Man in New York 2006 was Paul Tergat of Kenya, the world record holder and defending champion.
 2004 Olympic champion Stefano Baldini of Italy was also there along with 2005 Boston champion Hailu Negussie of Ethiopia.
 But the pacers never got close to the 64:00 first half they had been contracted to run.
 They crossed the Pulaski Bridge in 65:30.
 Nobody wanted to venture out as there were too many major champions in the field to account for.